tranhungnghiep/KG20C/README.md

 ### Data content
 #### File format
-All files are in tab-separated-values format.
+All files are in tab-separated-values format, compatible with other popular benchmark datasets including WN18RR and FB15K-237.
 For example, train.txt includes "28674CFA	author_in_affiliation	075CFC38", which denotes the author with id 28674CFA works in the affiliation with id 075CFC38.
 The repo includes these files:
 - *all_entity_info.txt* contains *id, name, type* of all entities
 - *all_relation_info.txt* contains *id* of all entities
 - *train.txt* contains training triples of the form *entity_1_id, relation_id, entity_2_id*